{{org_field_logo}}

 This policy applies to:

-This policy must be adhered to by all employees and is equally applicable when working on assignments at client locations.
+This policy must be adhered to by all employees and workers and applies both within the business and when working on assignments at client locations.

 3. Related Policies